RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 ### metrics

 List of metrics available as part of a Call Report.
+Metrics are calculated only for the successful scenarios.

 As a call progresses, timings are calculated for the duration of operations and other events.
 They are recorded in a call report that can be retrieved via